Common Homeowner Policy Endorsements

 There is some personal property, such as jewelry or musical instruments, that have low coverage limits compared to what they may be worth, because most people don't have such property so they shouldn't have to pay the premium for it, and because it is difficult to verify the value of such items.

 However, the homeowner can purchase a scheduled personal property endorsement that covers specified property for a specified value that is agreeable to the insurer.
 Generally, this is an open risks policy that pays for any direct loss, unless specifically excluded.
-The payout is equal to the agreed value loss settlement, which is the amount that the insurer agreed to pay in the event of a complete loss.
+The payout = the agreed value loss settlement, the amount that the insurer agreed to pay in the event of a complete loss.
 Thus, if jewelry that was stolen was insured for $10,000, the insurer will pay the insured $10,000.
 There is no deduction for depreciation and no deductible.

 Personal Property Replacement Cost Endorsement